gsdlab/clafer/README.md

 ### Important: Branches must correspond

-Clafer and ClaferIG are following the *simultaneous release model*.
+Clafer, ClaferIG, ClaferWiki, ClaferMoo, and ClaferMooVisualizer are following the *simultaneous release model*.
 The branch `master` contains releases, whereas the branch `develop` contains code under development.
 When building the tools, the branches should match:
 Releases `clafer/master` and `claferIG/master` are guaranteed to work well together.